matta-research-group/matta-research-group.github.io/index.md

 ---
 layout: home
 hero_image: "/assets/images/home/pexels-pixabay-372470.jpg" # You need to update this in CSS file
-hero_title: "Bioinspired and Functional Materials Modelling"
+hero_title: "Modelling of semiconducting, bioinspired and functional materials"
 intro: "We are a computational materials chemistry group based at King’s College London in the Department of Chemistry."
 more_info: ""
 more_info_image: ""